-VIL provides also several built-in instantiators, in particular to modify or generate entire artefacts in one step.
+VIL provides also several built-in instantiators, in particular to modify or generate entire artifacts in one step.
 Basically, instantiators shall be defined using the VIL template language (this actually happens through an instantiator for VIL templates).
 However, very complex instantiation operations as well as existing (legacy) instantiator operations shall be available to the VIL build language, also as a better integrated alternative to just calling an operating system command.
 In this section, we will discuss the instantiators shipped with the VIL implementation as well as their specific operations.
 Please refer to the EASy-Producer developer documentation on how to realize custom instantiators.

 VIL Template Processor

 The VIL template processor is responsible for interpreting and executing VIL template scripts in close collaboration with the VIL build language.
-It may operate in two different modes depending on the actual arguments, namely executing VIL templates or replacing VIL expressions in a file artefact.
+It may operate in two different modes depending on the actual arguments, namely executing VIL templates or replacing VIL expressions in a file artifact.

-Basically, VIL templates receive three different parameters, the template, the variability configuration and the target artefact (fragment) to be produced.
-Thereby, the instantiator itself takes an argument of type Artifact, but the dynamic dispatch mechanism allows specifying subtypes in the template parameters or even to have multiple main subtemplates for different artefact types.
+Basically, VTL receive three different parameters, the template, the variability configuration and the target artifact (fragment) to be produced.
+Thereby, the instantiator itself takes an argument of type Artifact, but the dynamic dispatch mechanism allows specifying subtypes in the template parameters or even to have multiple main subtemplates for different artifact types.
 In addition the VIL template processor may receive an arbitrary number of named arguments specific to the template to be executed.

 This instantiator provides three instantiator operations: